 Who will hold your baby first and at what times

-Post-adoption contact after giving up a baby for adoption in Texas can take whatever form you want.
+Post-adoption contact after “giving up” a baby for adoption in Texas can take whatever form you want.
 An open adoption is entirely what you make it!
 This can include:

 Or any combination of these and more — it’s all about what makes everyone feel comfortable and happiest

 Every post-adoption relationship is different; some birth parents have very open relationships with their child and their parents.
 Other birth parents prefer to exchange the occasional email or have a more closed adoption.
 It’s simply another aspect of placing a baby for adoption in Texas that’s up to you!

-Giving your baby up for adoption in Texas doesn’t mean saying “goodbye” forever.
-You can learn more about the Texas adoption process and the ways in which you can create an adoption plan that’s tailored to your adoption vision by calling 1-800-ADOPTION now for obligation-free information.
+“Giving your baby up” for adoption in Texas doesn’t mean saying “goodbye” forever.
+Get more information about the Texas adoption process and the ways in which you can create an adoption plan that’s tailored to your adoption vision by calling 1-800-ADOPTION now or get more free information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.